|

 immediately

-take down your catalogue and your artist profile, so be very
+take down your catalog and your artist profile, so be very

 careful to avoid illegitimate tactics.
 Spotify is constantly